CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

 You will almost certainly have trainings regarding cybersecurity, workplace violence prevention, and so on that must be completed in this portal.

-6. UCLA Health trainings (requires AD/Mednet ID): https://uclahealth.csod.com/samldefault.aspx
+7. UCLA Health trainings (requires AD/Mednet ID): https://uclahealth.csod.com/samldefault.aspx

 You may have trainings required by UCLA Health.
 Check "My Transcript" and ask your lab admins about your required courses.

-7. UCLA Employee Discounts: Check for deals on supplies and services as you get set up at UCLA! https://campusservices.ucla.edu/discounts
+8. UCLA Employee Discounts: Check for deals on supplies and services as you get set up at UCLA! https://campusservices.ucla.edu/discounts

 Software Licenses
 ^^^^^^^^^^^^^^^^^

-Below is a non-exhaustive list of campus-wide software licenses available to UCLA students, faculty, and staff.
+Below is a (non-exhaustive) list of campus-wide software licenses available to UCLA students, faculty, and staff.

-For up-to-date information, please visit the `UCLA Digital Toolkit <https://dts.ucla.edu/>`_ , `the UCLA IT Services Knowledge Base <https://ucla.service-now.com/support?id=kb_view>`_ , and the `UCLA Software Central <https://ucla.service-now.com/support?id=sc_category&sys_id=526f0ae81b6c29143b0555351a4bcbc8>`_ .
+For up-to-date information, please check the `UCLA Digital Toolkit <https://dts.ucla.edu/>`_ , `UCLA IT Services Knowledge Base <https://ucla.service-now.com/support?id=kb_view>`_ , and `UCLA Software Central <https://ucla.service-now.com/support?id=sc_category&sys_id=526f0ae81b6c29143b0555351a4bcbc8>`_ .

 **Google Apps for UCLA**